taislapta/kube-ha/README.md

 | HA nodes workload reduction     |               | No           | Yes           |
 | Etcd Security                   |               |              | Higher        |

-The stacked solution looks more optimal in terms of HA, complexity and resource vise.
+>The stacked solution looks more optimal in terms of HA, complexity and resource vise.
 For External etcd solution should be special business case
+{.is-info}

 # Prerequisites